 Following the appeal, the panel will let you know their decision as soon as possible and this decision is binding on the local authority, the school and the parent.
 You won't be able to apply again for the same school in the same school year unless there has been a significant change in yours or the school's circumstances.

 Tips for preparing for an appeal

 - Make sure the information you provide is accurate

-- Complete all sections of the Notice of Appeal form.
-If you need an appeals form for a school in another authority, please contact the appropriate authority directly.
+- Complete all sections of the Notice of Appeal.
+If you need an appeals form for a school in another local authority, please contact the appropriate authority directly.